 The Forest Ridge Education Director is in communication with each student’s past school districts to obtain credit information and conduct a credit audit to identify the student’s remaining graduation requirements.
 Forest Ridge School is affiliated Estherville Lincoln-Central School District and has the same graduation requirements.
 Licensed teachers instruct all classes, including math, English, science, social studies, physical education, and a range of elective courses.

-Special Education certified teachers provide instruction and monitoring of all students with an Individualized Education plan and Second Chance reading instruction gives strudents with reading difficulties the opportunity to learn new ways to understand vocabulary and reading comprehension.
+Special Education certified teachers provide instruction and monitoring of all students with an Individualized Education plan and Second Chance reading instruction gives students with reading difficulties the opportunity to learn new ways to understand vocabulary and reading comprehension.

-With the teamwork and agreement of the student, referring worker, and family, the student may work toward earning their HSED.
+With the teamwork and agreement of the student, referring worker, and family, the student may work toward earning their HiSED.
 This option will generally be pursued only when a student will not achieve a high school diploma otherwise.
 All students are expected to attend school and work on their education.

-Students who enter Forest Ridge with their high school diploma or HSED, or who receive it during their stay, may be able to take college classes on our campus through distance learning.
+Students who enter Forest Ridge with their high school diploma or HiSED, or who receive it during their stay, may be able to take college classes on our campus through distance learning.
 The distance learning approaches utilized in the past have depended on availability and facilitation needs, but have included internet courses and correspondence courses.
 Forest Ridge education staff assist in the application, enrollment, and monitoring process.

 All students, regardless of their educational level and needs, attend school and are expected to complete assigned work.
 The daily school schedule may be adapted to include World of Work for some students, but all students participate in school during the scheduled school day.